 It’s possibly one of the most underutilised sources of research for content ideas.

-There are some excellent alternative keyword research tools like Ubersuggest and Keyword Tool that automate the gathering of suggestions by appending every letter of the alphabet to a keyword you enter.
+There are some excellent alternative keyword research tools like Keyword Tool that automate the gathering of suggestions by appending every letter of the alphabet to a keyword you enter.

 - Answer The Public: This is my favourite tool at the moment.
 Ask the Seeker and he’ll return content ideas in seconds, either in the form of a visual mind map or a list.
 Take a look at the amount of ideas generated just by entering the keyword ‘wordpress’: